 Emilio Velis is the executive director of the Appropedia Foundation, an organization that promotes access to knowledge on sustainability and poverty reduction.
 He is an industrial engineer from El Salvador, focusing on the intersection of innovation, design, and technology with social impact.
 He has experience in areas related to international development and previously co-founded an open hardware initiative for environmental and social resilience.
 Emilio advocates for the responsible use of new technologies to solve global issues and contributes to various organizations and networks in these subjects.
-He has been a mentor for socially-oriented innovation projects and teaches related subjects in university courses.
+He has mentored socially-oriented innovation projects and teaches related subjects in university courses.
 His research includes topics related to community empowerment, collaborative methodologies for open-source documentation, and the importance of open knowledge for science and social impact.

 Emilio Velis is the executive director of the Appropedia Foundation, a global organization that democratizes access to knowledge on sustainability and poverty reduction.
 Originally from El Salvador, Emilio is an industrial engineer with a career focused on how innovation, design, and technology intersect with social impact.
 Before working for Appropedia Foundation, Emilio developed his experience in volunteer-based work, resilience building, and resource development, most recently at Techo and Habitat for Humanity El Salvador.
 In 2014 Emilio co-founded Reacción, an open hardware initiative for environmental and social resilience, applying appropriate technologies and community mapping, especially for low-resource settings in Latin America.
 This project led him to win MIT Technology Review’s Innovators Under 35 Central America Award in 2015.